 First Step is to make a Starter dough

 In a medium bowl add the lukewarm water, honey and yeast, let sit 3-5 minutes then stir to combine.
+Add the flour and mix to form a dough ball.

-- Add the flour and mix to form a dough ball, cover and let rise 1-2 hours or until tripled in volume.
+Cover and let rise 1-2 hours or until tripled in volume.

 First Kneading

-- In the bowl of the mixer add the flour, starter dough, sugar and salt, with the dough hook attachment start to knead.
+In the bowl of the mixer add the flour, starter dough, sugar and salt, with the dough hook attachment, start to knead.
+Add the milk and egg, knead until completely combined.

-- Move the dough to a lightly floured flat surface and knead a few times to form a smooth ball.
+Add the butter a little at a time, continue kneading until completely combined.
+Move the dough to a lightly floured flat surface and knead a few times to form a smooth ball.

-2ND Kneading
+2nd Kneading

-- Add the chocolate chips and knead for one more minute.
+Add the zest and candied fruit, knead for nine minutes.
+Add the chocolate chips and knead for one more minute.

-- The dough will be stretchy.
+The dough will be stretchy.

-- Bake in pre-heated oven for approximately 35-40 minutes.
+Bake in the pre-heated oven until golden.

 What can you use as a filling for Italian Easter Bread?